microsoft/connected-fleet-refarch/docs/GettingStarted.md

 ## Pre-requisites

 - An Azure Subscription with the necessary permissions to create resources and application registrations.
-- A Microsoft Dataverse Environment.
-- A Dynamics 365 installation with Field Service.
 - A Linux or WSL2 Environment.
 - A GitHub client.
 - Visual Studio Code.
+- (Optional) A Microsoft Dataverse Environment.
+- (Optional) A Dynamics 365 installation with Field Service.

 ## Deployment Steps